 Work Ready Academy

-The Mesa County Workforce Center is truly living their tag line “Workforce Development is Economic Development” by completing the fourth and final Work Ready Community Academy in Dallas this week.
-The Workforce Center is now at 94% of reaching the final goal to become a certified work ready community!
+The Mesa County Workforce Center is truly living its tag line “Workforce Development is Economic Development” by completing the fourth and final Work Ready Community Academy in Dallas this week.
+The Workforce Center is now at 94% of reaching the final goal to become a certified work-ready community!

 According to Workforce Director Curtis Englehart, “The WRC Academy has been a significant commitment for the Workforce Center, and is an important service we can offer to local businesses.”

 Pictured: Fred McConnel, Curtis Englehart, Mesa County Workforce Center Director & Tony Garife Both McConnel & Garife are Regional Managers – Workforce Initiatives for ACT.

 Work Ready Community